 One of the zodiac signs, the snake was initially referred to as the Little Dragon, also called Fire Serpent in Tibet, who comes out of its hibernation on the third day of the third month of the Chinese lunar calendar.
-In Feng Shui, wearing snake bracelet or other jewelry might bring good luck.
+In Feng Shui, wearing a snake bracelet or other jewelry might bring good luck.

 In Celtic Culture

-A hybrid figure of a snake and a dragon was associated with horned deity Cernunnos and the torque collar, a sign of supremacy and status.
+A hybrid figure of a snake and a dragon was associated with the horned deity Cernunnos and the torque collar, a sign of supremacy and status.
 At the same time, the serpent was related to the dragon responsible for healing pools and springs.

 In Japanese Culture